 “My exchange made me more sure about what I want to do in life because of the cultural and historical influences I experienced.
 No matter how much I love my high school, now I will always want to get on a plane and travel to explore other cultures.
 Thanks to this experience, I also know that I can do it!
 And it made me prepared to work hard for the things that I really want.
 I may not be the most normal person, but this experience taught me that travel is where I belong.
-It made me confident that that’s what I need to be doing with my life.” – Leah Miller, 2017 Greenheart Travel high school abroad alumna
+It made me confident that that’s what I need to be doing with my life.” – Leah Miller, 2017 Greenheart Travel high school abroad alum

 The government of Costa Rica invests much of its funding toward their education system.
 To fully embrace your local Costa Rican community you will attend a public school and all of your classes will be taught in Spanish.
 Mandatory school uniforms minimize economic differences among classmates and will make your packing process much easier!
 Typical classes include; Math, Spanish, English, Science, Geography and Agriculture.

-You should meet with your US high school before you leave and share the general curriculum guidelines of your host country with your guidance counselor and/or teachers.
-Please consult with them about the credits they will potentially grant you for the classes you take while abroad.
+You should meet with your US high school before you leave and share the general curriculum guidelines for Costa Rica with your guidance counselor and/or teachers.

 Please keep in mind that the grading system in other countries is different than the US.
 Most host schools will not grant grades or transcripts as it is too difficult to evaluate your work due to the language barrier.
 If your host school is able to award you grades, they won’t be an exact match to what you would get in the US.